FinnMurphy98/20QuestionsAI/README.md

 2. Assuming you have cloned the GitHub repository to your local machine and have made it your current directory.

-3. Create a virtual environment with the following command-line prompt: `python3 -m venv venv`
+3. Create a virtual environment with the command-line: `python3 -m venv venv`

-4. If you are using linux/macOS, activate your virtual environment with the following command-line prompt: `source venv/bin/activate`
+4. If you are using linux/macOS, activate your virtual environment with the command-line: `source venv/bin/activate`

-5. If you are using windows, activate your virtual environment with the following command-line prompt: `venv\Scripts\activate`
+5. If you are using windows, activate your virtual environment with the command-line: `venv\Scripts\activate`

-6. Install the required packages from the requirements.txt file with the following command-line prompt: `python3 -m pip install -r requirements.txt`
+6. Install the required packages from the requirements.txt file with the command-line: `python3 -m pip install -r requirements.txt`

 ## Database Creation and Migration

 1. With the reopsitory as your current directory and your virtual environment active...

-2. Create the database migrations folder with the following command-line prompt: `flask db init`
+2. The migration scripts are already in source control.
+You can create the database if it doesn't exist on your local machine with the command-line: `flask db upgrade`

-3. Generate the migtation script and create the database if it doesn't exist with the following command-line prompt: `flask db migrate -m "update tables"`
+3. If you make any changes to the database models, update the migration script using the command-line: `flask db migrate -m "update tables"`

-4. Update the database with the following command-line prompt: `flask db upgrade`

-5. Repeat steps 3 and 4 after changing or adding new models.
+4. Repeat step 2 after updating the migration script.

 ## Run the app